Sahil Salathia

-Sahil Salathia is an Indian Actor.
+Sahil Salathia is an Indian actor.

 Early life and education

-Sahil hails from a Rajput family in Jammu city, the state of Jammu and Kashmir.
-Sahil did his schooling at Apeejay, Sheikh Sarai in Delhi and is a software Engineer from the Punjab University, Chandigarh.
-Sahil is also a trained actor from Barry John Acting School.
+Sahil hails from a Dogra family in Jammu city.
+He studied at Punjab University, Chandigarh and worked as a software engineer.

 Modeling

 Sahil represented India at Mr. Asia 2012 in Hong Kong and was a finalist (Top 5) amongst 32 Asian and Euro-Asian countries.
 Sahil has been the face for many popular brands and has also done brand campaigns for almost fifty leading brands in India, some of the brands are; Idea Cellular, Tata Indicom, Kingfisher, Big Bazaar and Mercedes Benz, etc. He has also appeared in all the leading magazines such as Maxim, GQ and Hello to name a few, as well as on the cover of India Today and Men's Health India.
 He has done around 20 commercials in India and abroad.
 His latest television commercials include Tata Tetley Green Tea, Lava Mobile Phones, Tata Indica, Samsung laptops, Loop mobiles and is continuing.